Rudy Giuliani Says He Isn’t ‘100 Percent’ Certain Donald Trump Didn’t Threaten To Withhold Aid From Ukraine

 — Aaron Rupar (@atrupar) September 23, 2019

-Biden is currently seen as the frontrunner for the Democrats in the 2020 race, which means he would face off with Trump in the upcoming presidential election.
-While there is no evidence that Biden did anything inappropriate when it comes to Ukraine, Trump has apparently called for Ukraine to investigate him.
-Furthering concerns about the inappropriateness of the situation, the whistleblower’s complaint haven’t been released to Congress.
+Biden is currently seen as the front-runner for the Democrats in the 2020 race, which means he would face off with Trump in the upcoming presidential election.
+While there is no evidence that Biden did anything inappropriate when it comes to Ukraine, Trump has reportedly called for Ukraine to investigate him.
+Furthering concerns about the inappropriateness of the situation, the whistleblower’s complaint hasn’t been released to Congress.

 Trump has acknowledged that he did discuss Biden with Zelensky but has repeatedly denied any wrongdoing during the phone call.